syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Filtering.md

 ---
 layout: post
 title: Filtering with Grid widget for Syncfusion Essential MVC
-description: How to enable filtering and its functionalities
+description: Learn here all about Filtering support in Syncfusion ASP.NET MVC Grid control, its elements and more
 platform: ejmvc
 control: Grid
 documentation: ug
 ---
-# Filtering
+# Filtering in ASP.NET MVC in Grid

 Filtering helps to view the particular or related records from dataSource which meets a given filtering criteria.
 To enable filter, set the `AllowFiltering` property as`true`.